Mike-Wilkins/Hotel-Revenue-Report/README.md

 The aim is to refine our dataset to ensure it is structured and ready for analysis.

 The cleaned data should meet the following criteria and constraints:
-- All tables should merged to create a single unified dataset with only relevant columns should be retained.
+- All tables should be merged to create a single unified dataset with only relevant columns being retained.
 - A new Revenue column should be added to the dataset.
 - All data types should be appropriate for the contents of each column.